berlam/github-bucket/README.md

 ## How does it work? ##

-GitHub triggers AWS SNS after one of these [events](https://developer.github.com/v3/activity/events/types/).
+GitHub triggers SNS after one of these [events](https://developer.github.com/v3/activity/events/types/).
 SNS triggers the Lambda function, which will check for Push-Events on the configured branch.
 If the branch matches, it will check the S3 bucket for the current state and update it with the GitHub state.
 The changes will be applied and pushed back to S3.

 ## Why Java? ##